jundalisay/superb/content/en/material/principles/part-1/chapter-01b.md

 ## Solutions to the Michelson-Morley Result: Revealing the True Aether Drag

-Lorentz fixed the misunderstanding of Fresnel by creating a maleable space concept.
+Lorentz fixed the misunderstanding of Fresnel by creating the concept of a malleable and flexible space.

-We then add the original Poincare spacetime into it in order to create the proper spacetime **THAT IS NOT LIMITED** by Einstein's `c`.
+We then add the **original Poincare spacetime** into it in order to create the proper spacetime **THAT IS NOT LIMITED** by Einstein's `c`.
 This frees Physics and consequently Technology from its current shackles.

 This Poincare spacetime is the bridge to the original Cartesian 'aethereal air', which in Superphysics is the aethereal layer.

 Thus, we correct Maxwell, Fresnel, Huygens, etc who believed that the aether was the direct medium of light.
-Instead, we say that the aether is the medium of spacetime and that spacetime is the mediumm of light.
+Instead, we say that the aether is the medium of spacetime and that spacetime is the medium of light.

 The aether is the material of ideas, minds, and feelings.
 - The idea of a planet starts in the aethereal layer and goes down into the material layer through galaxies which are aethereal vortices in Poincare spacetime.